medvednikov/v2/vlib/v3/README.md

 The parser directly emits a flat AST — no recursive AST intermediate, no flatten step.
 All nodes live in a single `[]Node` array with children as indices into a separate `[]NodeId` array.
 No pointer chasing, no recursive sum types during code generation.

-All `vlib/builtin/*.v` files are parsed first to collect struct, enum, type alias, and interface definitions.
-The type checker (`types/`) uses lexical scopes with parent chains to resolve V types (`resolve_type`) and convert them to C types (`c_type`) at each emission site.
-Function bodies from builtins are skipped during C code generation — only type information is used.
+All `vlib/builtin/` files (38 files: both `.v` and `.c.v`) are parsed first to collect struct, enum, type alias, interface, C function, and global definitions. `$if` compile-time conditionals (`$if !no_bounds_checking`, `$if gcboehm_opt ?`, `$if freestanding`, etc.) are resolved inline during parsing — the parser evaluates the condition, parses only the taken branch, and skips the other, so no `comptime_if` AST nodes reach the transformer or backends.
+The type checker (`types/`) uses lexical scopes with parent chains to resolve V types (`resolve_type`) and convert them to C types (`c_type`) at each emission site. `C.` structs and globals are recognized as extern C types and excluded from code generation.
+Function bodies from builtins are skipped during C code generation — only type and declaration information is used.

 The transformer lowers match statements to if/else chains and collects struct/global type info.